-- Aerial baiting programs must only occur when subjected to a risk assessment and approved by an Authorised Control Officer (ACO) and relevant authority. - Baiting with 1080 should only be used in a strategic manner as part of a co-ordinated program designed to achieve sustained effective control.
-However, in some instances, baiting is reactive, occurring as a response to a series of attacks on livestock. - Aerial baiting is used for managing large scale predation problems. - Baiting of dogs with 1080 can only be carried out under conditions set down in a specific permit issued by the Australian Pesticides & Veterinary Medicines Authority (APVMA) under Commonwealth legislation (Agricultural and Veterinary Chemicals Code Act 1994). - In NSW 1080 must also be used in accordance with the Pesticides Act 1999 and the relevant Pesticide Control Orders (that include distance restrictions, signage and notification requirements). - In NSW aerial baiting of wild dogs is restricted to areas that meet the restrictions stated in LLS and NPWS approved guidelines/procedures.
+- Aerial baiting programs must only occur when subjected to a risk assessment and approved by an Authorised Control Officer (ACO) and relevant authority. - Baiting with 1080 should only be used in a strategic manner as part of a co-ordinated program designed to achieve sustained effective control. - Baiting of foxes with 1080 can only be carried out under conditions set down in a specific permit issued by the Australian Pesticides & Veterinary Medicines Authority (APVMA) under Commonwealth legislation (Agricultural and Veterinary Chemicals Code Act 1994). - In NSW 1080 must also be used in accordance with the Pesticides Act 1999 and the relevant Pesticide Control Orders (that include distance restrictions, signage and notification requirements).

+- In NSW aerial baiting for fox control should be restricted to areas where ground control is impractical or where it is necessary for the protection of threatened species.
 Approval for every aerial baiting program on land reserved under Part 4 of the National Parks and Wildlife Act 1974 must be obtained from the relevant NPWS Branch Director.
-For all other land, approval for every aerial baiting program must be obtained from the LLS Chair of Chairs or their delegate.
-Aerial baiting must be organised through either LLS or NPWS or any other approved NSW public authority.

-- Aerial baiting programs are limited to areas and situations that meet the restrictions stated in the LLS and NPWS approved task profiles and procedures for aerial baiting (available from ACOs). - Strategic aerial baiting programs are usually conducted annually to maintain effective dog-free buffer zones adjacent to livestock grazing areas. - Timing and frequency of baiting depends on a number of variables including resources available, value and vulnerability of livestock, availability of alternative prey for wild dogs and season (weather, water availability, stage of dog breeding cycle).
-In eastern Australia it usually occurs in late autumn to early winter. - Where precision of bait placement is essential, helicopters are preferred over fixed-wing aircraft.
-Helicopters are more easily manoeuvred and so are used in mountainous terrain.
-Fixed wing aircraft are used in extensive flatter terrain.
-Use of fixed wing aircraft is only permitted in the Western Division of NSW. - In NSW 1080 must also be used in accordance with the Pesticides Act 1999 and the relevant Pesticide Control Orders (that include distance restrictions, signage and notification requirements). - 1080 is a restricted chemical product (under Regulation 45 of the Agricultural and Veterinary Chemicals Code Regulations 1995) and is listed as a Schedule 7 - Dangerous Poison under the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).
+For all other land, approval for every aerial baiting program must be obtained from the LLS Chief Executive or their delegate.
+Aerial baiting must be organised through either LLS or NPWS or any other approved NSW public authority. - Aerial baiting is recommended for large, sparsely populated areas that are remotely located and inaccessible by vehicles.
+Use of fixed wing aircraft is only permitted in the Western Division of NSW. - Aerial baiting programs are limited to areas and situations that meet the restrictions stated in the LLS and NPWS approved task profiles and procedures for aerial baiting (available from ACOs). - 1080 is a restricted chemical product (under Regulation 45 of the Agricultural and Veterinary Chemicals Code Regulations 1995) and is listed as a Schedule 7 - Dangerous Poison under the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).
 These listings require special precautions in the manufacture, handling, storage and use of 1080, along with specific regulations regarding labelling or availability. - Handling of 1080 concentrated solution and preparation of baits must only be performed by an authorised person (ACO) who has the appropriate training. - Prepared and manufactured 1080 baits can only be obtained through authorised government agencies. - The 1080 user should refer to the NSW Vertebrate Pesticide Manual for all relevant legislation and its application.